 Six Sigma focuses on identifying opportunities for improvement and developing solutions using data-driven analytics.
 Companies use Six Sigma to reduce defects in their business processes and to identify and implement improvement areas.

 Root cause analysis is a continuous improvement technique used to address and resolve the root causes of existing problems in a business.
-Businesses using root cause analysis technique identify a problem, find the source of the problem and develop a solution.
+Businesses using root cause analysis techniques identify a problem, find the source of the problem and develop a solution.
 In doing so, it examines current symptoms and data.

 In order to create a culture of continuous improvement and encourage your employees, your goals need to be clear, achievable and clear.
 At the same time, you need to define in detail the steps you need to take to achieve these goals.
 When your employees are aware of what the goal is and what they need to do to achieve this goal, their motivation will increase and they will want to participate in the continuous improvement process.